SujitJustineBarwa/Signal_Viewer/README.md

 In the following picture, the three signals 'signal A','signal B' and 'signal C' can be seen in redis_insight.
 ![Redis insight](<assets/Redis_insight.png>)

-The signals are captured by application in <underline>separate threads</underline> and are then displayed in the screen.Here below is the working of the app.Note that the x-axis is fixed here.
+The signals are captured by application in **separate threads** and are then displayed in the screen.Here below is the working of the app.<br>Note that the x-axis is fixed here.<br>
 ![demo gif](<assets/demo.gif>)

-Here below is the working of the app with dynamic x-axis here.
+Here below is the working of the app with dynamic x-axis here.<br>
 ![demo gif](<assets/demo_datetime_x_axis.gif>)

 ## Usage